 How long can I keep library materials once I check them out?

 Most library materials check out for 21 days, including books, audiobooks, DVDs, video games, Chromebooks, mobile hotspots, magazines and unique collections such as guitar pedals, cake pans and board games.
+Some items are available for contactless pickup and drop-off.

 The following items are due at close and may only be used inside the library: